SolemnShark871/YAItQC/README.md

 - Quantum Computation and Quantum Information, Nielsen & Chuang

 Some chapters have exercise questions (with solutions being added) to help develop understanding.

+## Contributions are welcome!

+Suggestions, corrections or any assistance is welcome.
+The first chapter is dedicated to thanking everyone for their contributions to this project.